 Take website flipping from above as one example.
 While other people are working hard to turn websites into profit-making machines, you can simply buy the sites they've built, hire an admin who knows how to keep them (and their revenues) growing, and then let the returns roll in.
 It might take two or three years before you see any profits, but after that you have a steady source of income for the life of each website.

-Challenges: You actually need to know a thing or two about the Internet to make this work.
+Challenges: You actually need to know a thing or two about the internet to make this work.
 If you can’t tell an evergreen or growing website from one that’s here today and gone tomorrow, you’ll wish you had invested in a mutual fund instead.
 You also need plenty of money you can put at risk and some business management skills and knowledge.
+Before starting, make sure to consider different funding options for your business.

 Advantages: This is one of the most realistic and reliable ways to become very rich.
 It also requires minimal time on your part, allowing you to add this income to that of your career.